Leaf: Interactions with other organisms

 Some insects, like Kallima inachus, mimic leaves.

 Although not as nutritious as other organs such as fruit, leaves provide a food source for many organisms.
-The leaf is a vital source of energy production for the plant, and plants have evolved protection against animals that consume leaves, such as tannins, chemicals which hinder the digestion of proteins and have an unpleasant taste.
+The leaf is a vital source of energy production for the plant, and plants have evolved protection against animals that consume leaves, such as tannins, chemicals that hinder the digestion of proteins and have an unpleasant taste.
 Animals that are specialized to eat leaves are known as folivores.

 Some species have cryptic adaptations by which they use leaves in avoiding predators.
-For example, the caterpillars of some leaf-roller moths will create a small home in the leaf by folding it over themselves.
-Several other lepidopteran larvae modify leaves for shelter; perhaps the greatest variety of shelter types occurs among the skipper butterflies (Hesperiidae), which will cut, fold, and bind leaves using silk.
+For example, the caterpillars of some leaf-roller moths create a small home in the leaf by folding it over themselves.
+Several other lepidopteran larvae modify leaves for shelter; perhaps the greatest variety of shelter types occurs among the skipper butterflies (Hesperiidae), which cut, fold, and bind leaves using silk.
 Some sawflies similarly roll the leaves of their food plants into tubes.
 Females of the Attelabidae, so-called leaf-rolling weevils, lay their eggs into leaves that they then roll up as means of protection.
 Other herbivores and their predators mimic the appearance of the leaf.
 Reptiles such as some chameleons, and insects such as some katydids, also mimic the oscillating movements of leaves in the wind, moving from side to side or back and forth while evading a possible threat.